CKDataGroup/HTML_CSS/README.md

-# My First HTML and CSS Project
+# HTML and CSS Projects

-This is my first project using basic HTML and CSS.
+These are my first projects using basic HTML and CSS.
-The goal of this project is to practice creating a simple web page with basic styling.
+The goal of these projects was to practice creating a simple web page with basic styling.

 ## Project Description
 This project includes: